Aliases for C1QA Gene

 GeneCards Summary for C1QA Gene

 C1QA (Complement Component 1, Q Subcomponent, A Chain) is a Protein Coding gene.
-Diseases associated with C1QA include cutaneous lupus erythematosus and subacute cutaneous lupus erythematosus.
-Among its related pathways are Complement and coagulation cascades and Complement and coagulation cascades.
+Diseases associated with C1QA include c1q deficiency and immunodeficiency due to an early component of complement deficiency.
+Among its related pathways are Immune System and Complement and coagulation cascades.
 An important paralog of this gene is COL8A1.

 UniProtKB/Swiss-Prot for C1QA Gene